The Center of Excellence for Barrett’s Esophagus

 Center of Excellence Partners

-We collaborate with different entities, including the College of Veterinary Medicine at the University of Tennessee, Oak Ridge National Laboratory, Gastrointestinal Associates, Innovative Pathology Services, Anesthesia Alliance of East Tennessee, and the Fellowship Center to provide pre-clinical, clinical, and support services to patients with Barrett’s Esophagus.
+We collaborate with different entities, including the College of Veterinary Medicine at the University of Tennessee, Oak Ridge National Laboratory, Gastrointestinal Associates, Innovative Pathology Services and the Anesthesia Alliance of East Tennessee to provide pre-clinical, clinical, and support services to patients with Barrett’s Esophagus.
 Learn more about all of our partners.

 Mission and Vision